Italian Food in SingaporeItalian Food in Singapore

 Da Paolo Gastronomia

 Begin your day with authentic Italian coffee and pair it with a pastry or cake for a delicious breakfast.
-For lunch, sample their freshly baked pizzas topped with their finest ingredients.
-You can plan a satisfying dinner with their lip-smacking pastas and Italian artisanal gelato.
+For lunch, sample freshly baked pizzas topped with their finest ingredients.
+Plan a satisfying dinner at this Italian restaurant in Singapore with their lip-smacking pastas and Italian artisanal gelato.
 They offer gluten-free and vegetarian options as well.

 Don’t forget to try Da Paolo’s Pasta Set that includes handmade pasta options such as the Pesto al Basilico, the foodie-favourite Beef Lasagne, and more.